MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 - Fixes for errors where documents may not be saved because of [edits made in the labeling metadata and lack of permissions](/microsoft-365/compliance/create-sensitivity-labels).

 - Fixes for possible crashes when running PowerShell cmdlets.
-Fix provided by updates to the [Microsoft Purview Information Protection SDK](/information-protection/develop/version-release-history).
+Fix provided by updates to the [Microsoft Information Protection SDK](/information-protection/develop/version-release-history).

 - Fixed errors where [justification popup messages](clientv2-admin-guide-customizations.md#implement-pop-up-messages-in-outlook-that-warn-justify-or-block-emails-being-sent) may not appear in Outlook.